-- 3.1 When making any decisions on cost recovery, Carlisle City Council should have regard to the following general principles: - Aim for an overall result which is as fair and equitable as possible to all who may have to meet the costs of remediation, including national and local taxpayers. - Carlisle City Council should seek to recover all of its reasonable costs without causing any undue hardship which the recovery may cause to the appropriate person(s). - Wherever possible, apply the "polluter pays" principle, whereby the costs of remediating pollution are borne by the polluter. - Where this is not possible Carlisle City Council will always consider obtaining external funding in the first instance in all cases for remediation.
+- 3.1 When making any decisions on cost recovery, the Council should have regard to the following general principles: - Aim for an overall result which is as fair and equitable as possible to all who may have to meet the costs of remediation, including national and local taxpayers. - The Council should seek to recover all of its reasonable costs without causing any undue hardship which the recovery may cause to the appropriate person(s). - Wherever possible, apply the "polluter pays" principle, whereby the costs of remediating pollution are borne by the polluter. - Where this is not possible the Council will always consider obtaining external funding in the first instance in all cases for remediation.